abbotto/rectangular/readme/app.md

 	})();

 ## <a name='Controllers'></a>Controllers
-Controllers are used in components and directives.
+Controllers are used in both components and directives.

 - Controllers should be used for:
 	- Setting up the initial state of the View Model.